RT527/birthday-buddy/README.md

 ![Game-Screenshot-min](bdaylink)
 # Birthday-Buddy
-A blank themed Birthday Reminder that includes:
-* Birthdates
-* Gifts
-* ETC

-I was inspired...

-## Getting Started 🥳
 It can get hectic remembering all your friends and family's birthdays.
 But, with Birthday-Buddy, you can effortlessly create reminders for all of your loved ones.

 In order to gain access to your birthday reminders you must log in.
 If you wish to add a birthdate you can do so by clicking the "Add Bday" button in the navigation bar.
 Once you're in the "Add Bday" link you can put in your details and also add possible gifts.